ucrcsedept/galah-interact-python/docs/index.rst

 Galah Interact
 ==========================================

-This is the Galah Interact reference documentation.
-The purpose of this documentation is to serve only as a reference, in depth tutorials and examples will not be provided here.
-For such resources, please look to the `wiki on our GitHub page <https://www.github.com/galah-group/galah-interact-python/wiki>`_.
+This is the main documentation for the Galah Interact project.
+For general information on the project, check out the
+`project page on GitHub <https://www.github.com/galah-group/galah-interact-python>`_.

 The contents of this site are automatically generated via `Sphinx <http://sphinx-doc.org/>`_ based on the Python docstrings throughout